TIES-Software/qa_common/README:QA_submodule_process.md

 ### When pulling down changes:

+(from submodule directory)

 git checkout master

+git pull

+(from project directory)

+git checkout master

-git pull master
+git pull

-### After making changes to submodule:
+### Pushing changes to submodule:

-CD into submodule directory
+(from submodule directory)

+git status (there should be changes to be PR'd)

 git checkout -b <branch name>

-### Pushing change to submodule:

-(from submodule directory using branch)

-git status

 git add